 Benefits of a reserve study

 The HOA board has a fiscal and legal responsibility to maintain the common interests of the community.
 Among other things, the board is legally required to ensure that the HOA is adequately prepared for common area repairs and maintenance costs.
 This places a huge responsibility on board members to ensure that the HOA doesn’t fall on financial hardship.
 Being in a poor financial position can lead to special assessments, lawsuits, and other legal liabilities.

 Help to maintain community values

 If left unchecked, communal property values will naturally depreciate over time.
 A long-term reserve study makes it easier for the HOA to maintain the property, even as new board members are elected and older members decide not to run again.

-A well-prepared reserve study provides a detailed framework for funding long-term maintenance projects over the years.
+A well-prepared reserve study provides a detailed roadmap for funding long-term maintenance projects over the years.

 It makes the association more favorable to financiers

-Modern-day lenders know all about the importance and processes behind an HOA’s reserve account and often use it as a benchmark to judge the fiscal health of a community before engaging in a partnership.
+Lenders know all about the importance and processes behind an HOA’s reserve account, and often use it as a benchmark to judge the fiscal health of a community before engaging in a partnership.

-Modern lending guidelines reflect this knowledge as they require HOA boards to allocate a predetermined amount of their budgets to a reserve account.
+Current lending guidelines also require HOA boards to allocate a predetermined amount of their budgets to a reserve account.

 To this end, most lenders will also ask for a minimum 12-month reserve study that has been prepared by a reserve study company for the HOA board.
 HOAs must meet these requirements in order to acquire loans, refinancing, and sales.

 How do you know if an HOA reserve is adequately funded?

-Unfortunately, you can’t just look at the reserve account balance and decide that an association is adequately funded.
-In addition to checking what’s in the bank, it’s important to check for completed projects.
+Unfortunately, you can’t just look at the number to determine if your association’s reserve is adequately funded.
+In addition to checking what’s in the bank, it’s important to consider completed projects.

-If work has been completed and the balance is low, then the reserve is adequately funded.
+If work has recently been completed and the balance is low, then the reserve is adequately funded.
 On the other hand, an association could have a large balance and an even bigger backlog of projects to complete, which leads to an inadequately funded reserve account.